Orforio/renations.rb/README.md

 In order to use the migration log functionality, you must also install the "roo" Ruby gem by running this command.
 You only need to do it once.

     gem install -p http://www-cache.reith.bbc.co.uk:80 roo

+As an alternative, if you have Bundler you can just run

+    bundle install

 ## Usage